Cyphrme/Coze/README.md

 ```

 ### Canon
-Specific Coze JSON objects are canonicalized and hashed for creating digests,
-signing, and verification.

-A canon is a list of fields used for normalization, e.g.
+A **canon** is a list of fields used for normalization, e.g. `["alg","x"]`.
+Some
+Coze objects are canonicalized for creating digests, signing, verification, and
-["alg","iat","tmb","typ"].
-Using a canon, the canonical form of an object is
+reference.
+Using a canon, the **canonical form** of an object is generated by
-generated by excluding extra fields, ordering by appearance, and eliding
+removing fields not appearing in the canon, ordering remaining field by
-unnecessary whitespace.
+appearance in the canon, and eliding unnecessary whitespace.

-The canonical form generation steps for a JSON object:
+Generation steps for the canonical form:
- 0. Include only fields present in canon.
+ 0. Omit fields not present in canon.
- 1. Order object fields by canon.
+ 1. Order fields by canon.
- 2. Serialize and remove insignificant whitespace.
+ 2. Omit insignificant whitespace.

 The following Coze fields have predefined canons:
-- `tmb`'s canon is ["alg","x"].
+- `tmb`'s canon is `["alg","x"]`.
 - `cad`'s canon is `pay`'s fields in order of appearance.
-- `czd`'s canon is ["cad","sig"].
+- `czd`'s canon is `["cad","sig"]`.

-The canonical digest of JSON objects is generated by hashing the canonical form
+A **canonical digest** is generated by hashing the canonical form using the
-using the hashing algorithm specified by `alg`.
-For example,`"ES256"`'s hashing
+hashing algorithm specified by `alg`.
+For example,`"ES256"`'s hashing algorithm
-algorithm is `"SHA-256"`.
+is `"SHA-256"`.

-The key thumbprint, `tmb`, is the canonical digest of `key` with the canon
+The key thumbprint, `tmb`, is the canonical digest of `key` using the canon
+`["alg","x"]` and hashing algorithm specified by `key.alg`.
+For example, a key
-`["alg","x"]` using `key.alg`'s hashing algorithm.
-The key's `alg` of `ES256`
-corresponds to the hashing algorithm `SHA-256`.
-The canonical form of the
+`alg` of `ES256` corresponds to the hashing algorithm `SHA-256`.
+The canonical
-example key is:
+form of the example key is:

 ```JSON
 {"alg":"ES256","x":"2nTOaFVm2QLxmUO_SjgyscVHBtvHEfo2rq65MvgNRjORojq39Haq9rXNxvXxwba_Xj0F5vZibJR3isBdOWbo5g"}
 ```

-Hashing this canonical form results in the digest of tmb:
+Hashing this canonical form results in the following digest, which is `tmb`:
 `cLj8vsYtMBwYkzoFVZHBZo6SNL8wSdCIjCKAwXNuhOk`.

-`czd` is the canonical digest of `coze` with the canon ["cad","sig"], which
+`czd` is the canonical digest of `coze` with the canon `["cad","sig"]`, which
 results in the JSON `{"cad":"...",sig:"..."}`.  `czd`'s hash must align with
 `alg` in `pay`.

 The canonical digest of
  - `key` is `tmb`,
  - `pay` is `cad`,
- - [`cad`,`sig`] is `czd`.
+ - `["cad","sig"]` is `czd`.

-In the previous example, the following canonical digests are given:
+Using the first example, the following canonical digests are calculated:
 - `tmb` is `cLj8vsYtMBwYkzoFVZHBZo6SNL8wSdCIjCKAwXNuhOk`
 - `cad` is `LSgWE4vEfyxJZUTFaRaB2JdEclORdZcm4UVH9D8vVto`.
 - `czd` is `d0ygwQCGzuxqgUq1KsuAtJ8IBu0mkgAcKpUJzuX075M`.

 ### Coze and Binaries
-For binary files the canonical digest may simply be the digest of the file.
+The canonical digest of binary files may simply be the digest of the file.
 The
-hashing algorithm and any other metadata may be denoted by an accompanying Coze.
+hashing algorithm and any other metadata may be denoted by an accompanying coze.
 For example, an image ("Hello_World!.gif") may be referred to in a JSON object
 by its digest.